 Set the terms and privacy policy.

-Step 3: Enable or disable Invoke SMS under ‘Form Integration Settings’
+Step 3: Set up Invoke SMS under ‘Form Integration Settings’

 Note: The information will be pre-filled if you have already completed ‘Form Integration Settings’ at the account level.